n4z03/Undefined-Behaviour/README.md

 AI tools (ChatGPT and Claude) were used for connecting some of the backend and frontend components, particularly for the owner-to-owner booking feature which was implemented later in the project after the first demo.
 Also used to help with the invite URL generation for individual slots, an additional non-required feature.
 Also used for debugging.
 AI use totalling about 20%.

 ### Bonita's Portion
+Claude and Gemini were used to debug!
+Minor edits and debugs across the entire project, ~5% But mainly used for group meetings logic and solving the problems below, ~15%:
+Correct flow:
+owner creates group meeting, sees options as grey box in owner overview student pastes invite and votes. this does not update user calendar, only vote count prof sees correct vote count, can confirm any time slot they choose now this chosen time slot shows us as booked for user and owner. the unchosen time slots disappear from owner too
+Problems:
+if student votes, the slot shows up in owner and user overview calendar as "booked" and red when students vote, vote count does not update for owner Prof should not be able to confirm is noone has voted yet (solo group meeting = contradiction)

 ### Nazifa's Portion
 AI tools (ChatGPT and Claude) were used selectively to support specific development tasks rather than to generate core application logic.